Birkbeck/msc-project-source-code-files-22-23-Sricharandevarakonda/README.md

 the RL agent and return a tuple of (next state, reward, done, info).
 The agent reads the state and decides the next action based on that.
 This is the way the training loop continues for each episode.
-The RM agents for DDPG and DQN models are defined inside the files ddpg torch.py and dqn tensorflow.py respectively.
+The RL agents for DDPG and DQN models are defined inside the files ddpg torch.py and dqn tensorflow.py respectively.
 To train both the models, separate scripts are provided inside files ddpg train.py and dqn train.py.
 In these file, the environment configuration to be trained (without trafficwith